-Note: swimming pool has the same meaning as in the Swimming Pools Act 1992 urban release area has the same meaning as in the Local Environmental Plan vegetated riparian zone means the vegetated riparian zone that adjoins the channel comprising the bed and banks of the watercourse of a riparian corridor vegetation management plan (VMP) means a vegetation management plan as described under the Port Stephens Council tree technical specification virgin excavated natural material (VENM) means natural material (such as clay, gravel, sand, soil or rock fines):
+urban release area has the same meaning as in the Local Environmental Plan vegetated riparian zone means the vegetated riparian zone that adjoins the channel comprising the bed and banks of the watercourse of a riparian corridor vegetation management plan (VMP) means a vegetation management plan as described under the Port Stephens Council vegetation technical specification vegetation technical specification means the Port Stephens Council Vegetation Technical Specification.
+The Specification is available from the Port Stephens Council Website.

+virgin excavated natural material (VENM) means natural material (such as clay, gravel, sand, soil or rock fines):